-Public service professionals, advanced undergraduates, and community residents may request instructor permission to enroll in PPM courses as a special student.
+Public service professionals, advanced undergraduates, and community residents may require instructor permission to enroll in Muskie courses as a special student.
 Because special student status is dependent on space availability, those interested are urged to contact instructors as early as possible.
-Special students may take up to 12 credit hours in either the PPM or HPM degree prior to matriculation.
-Taking classes as a special student does not guarantee admission to either the PPM or HPM program.
+Special students may take up to 12 credit hours in either the PPM, HPM, or CPD degree prior to maticulation.
+Taking classes as a special student does not guarantee admission to the PPM, HPM, or CPD program.